-Hence for Gaussian random variables the SP algorithm boils down to finding the permutation of the rows and columns of the inverse covariance matrix that provides the sparsest Cholesky factorization.
-Although finding the sparsest Cholesky decomposition is NP-complete~\cite{Yan81}, a number of heuristic methods exist (see \cite{DavisBook} for an overview and \cite{GeorgeLiu89} for a review of the minimum degree algorithm).
+Hence in the noiseless Gaussian setting the SP algorithm boils down to finding the permutation of the rows and columns of the inverse covariance matrix that provides the sparsest Cholesky factorization.
+Although finding the sparsest Cholesky decomposition is NP-complete~\citep{Yan81}, a number of heuristic methods exist; see \citep{DavisBook} for an overview and \citep{GeorgeLiu89} for a review of a particular algorithm, the \emph{minimum degree algorithm}.

-An important consequence of the equivalence we established between the SP algorithm and the problem of finding the sparsest Cholesky factorization allows us to show that in the oracle setting, when the true covariance matrix $\Sigma$ is given, the SP algorithm is equivalent to $\ell_0$-penalized maximum likelihood estimation as described in~\cite{geerpb12}.
-We now discuss this connection in more detail.